tmasthay/GitHookEm/README.md

 python git_validator.py bar_path
 ```
 What this will do is setup **symbolic links to the cloned repo** in the appropriate path that git is expecting to look for hooks.

 The beauty of this is that now you can extend my repo to customize your own hooks within `/path/to/clone/of/GitHooked` and you now have automatically synced all your repos
 to your hook repos.

 I have implemented a few hooks for commit message validation and for pre-push validation as examples.

 They are designed to be extensible, as they are both concretization of the abstract class `GitValidator`.

-NOTE: PATH NAMES ARE IMPORTANT!
-For hook X-Y, its implementation must be stored in X_Y_validator!
+**NOTE: PATH NAMES ARE IMPORTANT!**
+For hook x-y, its implementation must be stored in x_y_validator!
 If you really hate this convention enough, modify the static method `make_symbolic_links` within the `GitValidator` class.

 ## Components